Harthroth/mips-dots-and-boxes/README.txt

    |   |   |   |   |   |   |   |
 6  +---+---+---+---+---+---+---+

-The user will input two sets of x,y coordinates like "4 5 4 6" and if that line has not already been drawn it will be added.
+The user will input two sets of x,y coordinates like "4 5" and a cardinal direction and if that line has not already been drawn it will be added.

+Lines will be stored in two sets of arrays, one for horizontal lines and one for vertical lines.

+# Organization
+   Main: Used for getting inputs and outputs

+   Line adding: Used for adding specific

+   Scoring: Keeps track of turn order and checks / updates score